aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/complex-barcode/generate/_index.md

 - Validate required fields before saving.
 - Keep appearance configuration separate from business data.
 - Use streams when intermediate files are unnecessary.
-- Verify generated output through recognition and structured decoding.
+- Recognize the generated carrier with `BarCodeReader`.
+- Decode the recognized text with the matching complex codetext reader.
+- Compare important business fields after decoding.